-We have gathered complete set of Snow Leopard Facts For Kids that will provide you with all the Snow Leopard Information For Kids you need.
+We have gathered a complete set of Snow Leopard Facts For Kids that will provide you with all the Snow Leopard Information For Kids you need.
 You are going to learn about its scientific name, taxonomy, importance, evolution, species, characteristics, appearance, size weight, height, body parts, speed, jump, habitat, biome, countries, lifespan, survival, diet, prey, hunting, predators, adaptations, endangerment, population and many other interesting facts about snow leopard.

 Snow Leopard Facts For Kids